Tolero2/Tolero2/README.md

 ## Objective

-My education in Computer Engineering, and proffesional experince as a Client Support Specialist helped me develop a passion for ***Cybersecurity*** and ***Network Analysis***; I am now eager to transition into this field, specifically aiming to join a Network/Security Operations Center (SOC/NOC) as a Tier Analyst.
+My education in Computer Engineering, and proffesional experince as a Technical Support Specialist helped me develop a passion for ***Cybersecurity*** and ***Network Analysis***; I am now eager to transition into this field, specifically aiming to join a Network/Security Operations Center (SOC/NOC) as a Tier Analyst.

 ## Skills